2022 SCeJ 1080

 (i) Necessary party – A necessary party is a person in whose absence no effective decree could be passed by the Court – If a “necessary party” is not impleaded, the suit itself is liable to be dismissed – During the pendency of the appeal before the Appellate Authority, on a recommendation of the Tehsil Level Selection Committee dated 19th April 2018, the present appellant, through regular allotment, was appointed as Fair Price Dealer on 15th May 2018 – Even if a subsequent allottee does not have an independent right, he/she still has a right to be heard and to make submissions defending the order of cancellation – Was a necessary party – Appellant was a necessary party to the proceedings before the High Court – The present appeal deserves to be allowed on this short ground.

-(ii) fraud – Non-disclosure of the relevant and material documents with a view to obtain an undue advantage would amount to fraud – in S.P.
+(ii) Fraud – Non-disclosure of the relevant and material documents with a view to obtain an undue advantage would amount to fraud – in S.P.
 Chengalvaraya Naidu (Dead) By LRs. v.
 Jagannath (Dead) by LRs and others, (1994) 1 SCC 1, It has been held that the judgment or decree obtained by fraud is to be treated as a nullity – Respondent No.9 has not only suppressed a material fact but has also tried to mislead the High Court – Present appeal deserves to be allowed.
 [Para 21]

 Held,